speeeee/esoteric/ulang/DOCS.md

 ### list

 Contains functions for creating and manipulating lists.
 Also introduces the `List` type.
+In general, the `List` type **must** be used as ulang does not allow untyped lists.

 ##### cons